Brazil

 Voluntary Blood Donation

-• Employees in Brazil are entitled to one day of paid leave every 12 months for voluntary blood donations.
-A certificate must be requested by the employee from the donor’s center in order to justify the absence.
+• Brazilian employees are entitled to one day of paid leave every 12 months for voluntary blood donations.
+To justify the absence, the employee must request a certificate from the donor’s center.

 Electoral Registration

-• Employees are entitled to two days of paid leave, consecutive or not, if they provide service on Election Day.
+• Employees who provide service on Election Day are entitled to two days of paid leave, consecutive or not.
 Employees can choose to offer this service themselves, or the government may request their assistance.

 Brazilian Military Service